ProjectIgnis/Distribution/README.md

 * Added shortcut for in game fullscreen toggle [F11]

-* Added shortcut for in game acess to the additional settings [CTRL + O]
+* Added shortcut for in game access to the additional settings [CTRL + O]

 * Updated skins handling.
 	* 10 sample skins and a template are provided.